seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **IACHIMO**
 O dearest soul! your cause doth strike my heart
 With pity, that doth make me sick.
 A lady
-So fair, and fasten’d to an empery,
+So fair, and fasten'd to an empery,
-Would make the great’st king double!
+Would make the great'st king double!
 Be revenged;
 Or she that bore you was no queen, and you
 Recoil from your great stock.